 Reference Sheet and the Importance of Informed Consent

 Consumer interest in whole body donation is on the rise.
 Typically, the public considers body donation an altruistic act that makes body parts, organs, and tissue available for research and development of bio-products and new devices.
-This information sheet from the Texas Funeral Consumer’s Alliance provides a helpful list of Whole and Willed Body programs in Texas as well as important information about informed consent.
 When considering body donation, knowing the right questions to ask can help you make an informed decision.

 Again, please remember that the body’s condition at the time of death may prevent donation, even if you a registered with a body donation program.
 Having a back-up plan for your final arrangements is advised.